SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ```
 ##### Phrase 2:

-In the second phrase we reverse the question and search for research about decreasing illiteracy and innumeracy.
-The basic structure is decrease + illiteracy/innumeracy.
-The seemingly similar search terms are truncated differently, as "innumera*" only returns noise with hots containing "innumerable".
+In the second phrase we reverse the question and search for research about decreasing illiteracy, innumeracy and analphabetism.
+The basic structure is decrease + illiteracy etc. The seemingly similar search terms are truncated differently, as "innumera*" only returns noise with hits containing "innumerable".

 ```Ceylon =
 TS=